C H A R T E R S C H O O L

 If you are more fortunate than others, build a longer table, not a taller fence.

 Mr. Ian Gray is the Superintendent of Aurora Academic Charter Schools in Edmonton, Alberta.
-He has 27 years of teaching and administration experience and has been an Online Learning Coordinator, a Director of Technology, and has held multiple principalships.
+He has 28 years of teaching and administration experience and has been an Online Learning Coordinator, a Director of Technology, and has held multiple principalships.
 He holds both leadership and superintendent leadership certifications in Alberta.
 He earned a Master of Education in Leadership degree from the University of Portland and is currently completing doctoral work to support research and innovation in his school authority and in partnerships with community and academic institutions, including Simon Fraser University and the University of Alberta.
-Recently, Mr. Gray served on the Alberta Research Network Steering Committee.
+Mr. Gray currently serves on the Alberta Research Network Steering Committee as well as Alberta Education's Professional Conduct and Competency Panel.

 Mr. Gray is also the current President of The Association of Alberta Public Charter Schools, an organization committed to promoting and facilitating public charter school education in Alberta.